-Look In - Allows you to select folders to search for data files.
+Look In - Allows for selecting folders to search for data files.

-- ☐ Up One Level Moves you up one folder level in your local file system. - Desktop Takes you to the Desktop folder of your local file system. - Create New Folder Creates a new folder. - List Switches the view to a listing of all folders and files in the current path. - Details Switches the view to a detailed list of all folders and files in the current path. - Show History Menu Displays your most recent loaded data sources.
+- Up One Level - Moves up one folder level in the local file system. - Desktop Opens to the Desktop folder of the local file system. - Create New Folder - Creates a new folder. - List Switches the view to a listing of all folders and files in the current path. - Details - Switches the view to a detailed list of all folders and files in the current path. - Show History Menu Displays the most recent directories used to load data sources.

-File Name - Represents the full name of the file selected.
+File Name - Lists the full name of the file selected.